Gichohi-Simon/Gichohi-Simon/README.md

 ### Hi there 👋
-My name is Simon Gichohi A software developer, i like building cool web apps and great ui's.
+My name is Simon Gichohi A MERN(React/React-Native) stack Developer.
-For frontend i prefer using React and Typescript while for backend my go tool is node js.

 ### ABOUT ME